asimsek/CMSDijetCaloScoutingRun2/README.md

 > Instructions for running the Calo Scouting Dijet Resonance Search from start to finish.
+> This instruction & sripts are created for Fermilab LPC machines, and it might needs some adjustment for CERN lxplus!
+> Date: June 2023

 ### Set up DijetRootTreeAnalyzer and Combine Tool
 1. Set up CMSSW / DijetRootTreeAnalyzer / combineTool